kaby76/AntlrVSIX/README.md

 .vssix is 5M in size, it did not compute that the server executable needs to be added into the .vsix.
 Quit VS, then reopen.
 Do not do "rebuild", only "build".

-## Planned for v8.0:
+## Planned for v8.0 (July 2020):

-* Add in Piggy for grammar rewriting and checking.
-The addition of Piggy will allow for rules to transform the grammar e.g., warning/removal of LHS predicates in lexer, replacing factored grammar rules with Kleene star rules (which result in faster parsers).
+* Add in Piggy, a transformational system for trees using a specialized tree rewrite language, into Antlrvsix.
+* Start rewriting existing transforms and analyses into Piggy.
+* Add in left factoring and inverse.
+* Add in empty string alternative hoist transforms.

 ## Planned for v7.3 (1st week in June 2020):